1. Probable: truth and manipulation

 It is likely that one would kill out of jealousy; jealousy is a likely motive.

-The concrete investigation that leads to a justified belief that things probably went like this can be long and difficult.
-The intuition of normality is sufficient to conclude that they probably went that other way.
+The concrete investigation that leads to a justified belief that things went like this can be difficult and inconclusive The intuition of normality is sufficient to conclude that they probably went that other way.

-These definitions capture the linguistic foundation of the concept of probable as plausible, credible, creditable, verisimilar, truthful investigated in rhetoric.
+These definitions capture the linguistic foundation of the concept of probable as plausible, credible, creditable, verisimilar, truthful … as investigated in rhetoric.

 Everyday arguments deal with language-made truth, which strives to be and to appear true, period.
 S. Persuasion